6 Tips to Improve and Track Welding Productivity | MillerWelds

 Share

-6 Tips To Improve Welding Productivity on Construction Jobsites
+6 Tips to Improve and Track Welding Productivity

-The construction industry outlook remains strong in many sectors, but a continued shortage of skilled labor is a key challenge on many jobsites — one that may prevent contractors and structural steel erectors from completing projects on time or even competing for some projects.
+The welding industry outlook remains strong in many sectors, but a continued shortage of skilled labor is a key challenge for many operations.
+This challenge may affect their ability to meet deadlines and take on new projects.

-There are two ways to address the lack of skilled welders: Recruit and train more welders into the trade or be more efficient with the workforce already on the jobsite.
+There are two ways to address the lack of skilled welders: Recruit and train more welders into the trade and be more efficient with the workforce already on the jobsite.
+Following some key welding best practices in the field and utilizing the right technologies can help optimize efficiency and reduce weld defects — so projects can be completed faster and more jobs can be taken on.

 Tip No. 1: Make adjustments remotely

 On structural jobsites, welders may need to make frequent adjustments to welding parameters to get the best results.
-When the welder must leave the weld joint and walk to the power source to make changes — perhaps up or down ladders or several flights of scaffolding in the process — these trips can add up to several hours wasted every day while also increasing the risk of injury.
+When the welder must leave the weld joint and walk to the power source to make changes, these trips can add up to several hours of wasted work time every day while also increasing the risk of injury.
+With updated technology, welders can now adjust settings remotely, significantly reducing the time wasted walking to the power source.

-Welding technology on the market lets welders make parameter adjustments right at the weld joint with a wire feeder or stick/TIG remote, resulting in more arc-on time, higher quality welds and a safer jobsite.
-ArcReach® technology from Miller Electric Mfg.
-LLC allows operators to make adjustments at the weld joint using the wire feeder or the remote without the need for a control cable, so they don’t have to walk to the power source to make changes.
-On some jobsites, this trip could be a distance of 200 to 300 feet or more across a cluttered jobsite, perhaps down ladders or flights of stairs.
-Because the ability to make fast and easy adjustments at the weld joint with remote control technology eliminates the long walk to the power source, there is no need for welders to make do with less-than-optimal settings.
-This helps them produce high-quality welds.
+• Eliminate walking to the power source: ArcReach® technology from Miller allows operators to make adjustments at the weld joint using the wire feeder or the remote without the need for a control cable, so they don’t have to walk to the power source to make changes.
+On some cluttered jobsites, this technology could save 200 to 300 feet of walking down ladders and stairs.

 Tip No. 2: Eliminate cable length voltage drops